PassivHaus design

 Designing low-energy homes for Oxfordshire, the Cotswolds and beyond.

 PassivHaus design represents the most rigorous standard for energy-efficient building in the world.
-Across Oxfordshire, the Cotswolds, the Chilterns, London and throughout the UK, PassivHaus homes deliver ultra-low energy use, exceptional comfort, and unrivalled air quality.
+Across Oxfordshire, the Cotswolds, the Chilterns, London and throughout the UK, PassivHaus homes deliver ultra-low energy use, exceptional comfort, and unrivalled air quality, and it should be very much seen as a comfort standard alongside being a sustainability standard.

 At Gresford Architects, we are experienced PassivHaus architects with a reputation for combining advanced building science with elegant, site-specific design.
 PassivHaus is not simply a certificate for us — it is a philosophy: a way of creating homes that are warm in winter, cool in summer, and profoundly sustainable, without compromising beauty or context.